-NI 'to be part of EU customs territory'
+NI 'may be part of EU customs territory'

-Northern Ireland 'to be part of EU customs territory'
+Northern Ireland 'may become part of EU customs territory'

 Northern Ireland may be considered part of European Union customs territory post-Brexit, Irish national broadcaster RTE is reporting.

-It is part of a draft legal text to be adopted by the European Commission on Wednesday, RTE reports.
+It is part of a draft legal text to be published by the European Commission on Wednesday, RTE reports.

 The text will allude to a single regulatory space on the island of Ireland with no internal barriers, adds the broadcaster.